resting-medkit/resting-medkit/README.md

 </details>

-I'm gonna draw mpreg zuka guys...orr i'll just make pradoy of the song called "The Baby is you" aka PHIGHTING VERISON of the cover(mpreg wins)
+I'm gonna draw mpreg zuka guys...orr i'll just draw the pradoy of the song cover called "The Baby is you" aka PHIGHTING VERISON of the cover(mpreg wins)